JaedenRotondo/obsidian-git-sync/Fightback/Marxism and Religion Leadoff.md

 - In this way, the materialist conception is action optimistic, with meaning stemming from the desire to make this life better for all.
 ----
 #### Origins of Religion - Christianity
 - I will be talking about christianity, mostly because the material on the marxist view of religion uses Christianity as its main example.
 This is more of a question of resoruces, thoguh if people have questions about other religions it can be a great topic of discussion.
+- Christianity as a popularized religion first came out of Judea, a conquered state of the Roman empire.
+It did not come into being by accident.
+	- The roman empire required slaves for its production of goods.
+Of course its was not a homogenous system, but slave labour and peasant labour differ in a few key ways which link to the rise of chrisitanity in Rome.
+	- Slave society is not a productive form of class society.
+Compared to the peasants which existed prior, the slave would need less to survive and therefore would produce more surpluce relative to the price of subsitence.
+This lead Rome to conquer more and more territoty in finding more slaves for work.
+	- Judea was one of these terretories, and as such a lot of the people were subjugated and oppressed by Rome, and saw little way out.
+Every economic system will resolve its internal contradictions in a matter of time, comrades have probably heard of the famous slaves revolts and sparticus.
+There were peasant revolts in Ancient Rome as well.
+Except the peasants and the slaves were often used to repress the other during these times of revolution.
+Even if there was no revolution that lead to a seizure of power, the contradictions need to resolve themself somehow.
+In its place was a sort of religious revolution.
 - As Engels explains in his *Origins of Early Christianity*, there are many similarities between the origins of christianity and the socialist workers movement.
 For one, both are movements of opressed peoples, full of slaves and those deprived of all rights, displaced or subjugated from ancienent rome.
 - Religion is as old as class society, both chrisitianity and islam were revolutionary movements form the poor and opressed
 	- Christianity places the salvation of life in death, while socialists offer it on Earth.
 Both are persicuted and despite it, seem to go stronger and stronger at the face of said persecution.